BCoc16/IR-Script/README.md

 #### To enable or disable a line, edit the file and add/remove REM.

+#### Output goes to the SHARE location you setup.
+####   Account used to run needs to be a Local Administrator and needs MODIFY on the share location.

 #### This script calls other programs such as (These are prerequisites if you wish to enable):
 ```
 - some nirsoft tools